HedleyPty/Regular-expressions/chapter2.md

 success_msg("Good work!")
 ```
---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ab57cc6e24
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ab57cd6e24
 ##Analyzing a Python file

 You can read any kind of code or program using R. I have loaded a Python file.
-Use the R function *list.files()* to show the file in the working directory.
-Read the file using the R function
+Use the R function **list.files()** to show the file in the working directory.
+Read the file using the R function **python <- readLines("python file.py")**. **Which of the following is the regular expression to determine the attributes of a class in in Python?**
 *** =pre_exercise_code
 ```{r}
 python.file <- c( "import math",